 Difference between a push and pull

 When we are feeling pushed to do something, it feels like an obligation.
 It takes energy and effort to complete, and it takes a lot of time to recover from.
 In fact, no amount of time is long enough of a break from it.
 I’m sure you know the feeling when weekends are always too short and no matter how long your vacation and how far you travel, it’s never long enough or far enough.
-Push is something we do for other people, something we feel we should do, something that may give us a reward, but that reward is external and ego driven (status, titles, you name it).
+Push is something we do for other people, something we should do, something that may give us a reward, but that reward is external and ego driven (status, titles, you name it).

 Instead, when we feel pulled to do something, we feel an inner drive to do something.
 The motivation is completely different.
 There is a burning desire within us, there is an obsession we cannot explain and a never-ending energy stream for our chosen field of love and interest.
 You cannot wait to get started, you are doing it for the sake of the doing, and enjoying it because you feel joy and lightness.
 You are expressing your truest self, your nature as you are.
-Because only when we are being true to our selves, when we are in direct contact with our higher self, we feel clear, calm, alert and joyful.
+Only when we are being true to our selves, when we are in direct contact with our higher self, we feel clear, calm, alert and joyful.
 And we never run out of energy.

 What we most love doing, loves us too